-The protocol builds on the assumption that a significant percentage of the data exchanged between peers when broadcasting transactions belongs to inventory (or INV) messages 1️⃣, which are used to announce the transaction hashes between peers.
-On receiving an INV message containing a collection of transaction, a well behaved peer will respond with a message requesting all its missing transactions, this is known as a getdata message (or GETDATA).
+The protocol builds on the assumption that a significant percentage of the data exchanged between peers when broadcasting transactions belongs to inventory (or INV

 Erlay tries to solve this issue by using set reconciliation to work out the transaction differences between two nodes connected to each other instead of just announcing all transactions through all links.
-To do so, nodes keep a set of transactions to be reconciled (or reconciliation set) between each of their Erlay-enabled peers, and reconciliation is performed on regular intervals.
-Once is time to reconcile, peers exchange sketches 2️⃣ ****of their reconciliation sets, which can be used to optimally compute the symmetrical difference between their reconciliation sets and, therefore, identify which transactions need to be send by each end of the connection.
+To do so, nodes keep a set of transactions to be reconciled ****(or reconciliation set) between each of their Erlay-enabled peers, and reconciliation is performed at regular intervals.
+Once it is time to reconcile, peers exchange sketches 2️⃣ ****of their reconciliation sets, which can be used to optimally compute the symmetrical difference between their reconciliation sets and, therefore, identify which transactions need to be sent by each end of the connection.

 One of the first details to decide on, when implementing Erlay, is how small we want the network transaction fanout to be.
 That is, for each Erlay node, how many peers should it select to exchange transactions using fanout.
-This is a tradeoff between bandwidth efficiency and transaction propagation latency: the bigger the fanout**,** the more initial fast coverage of the network, but the less bandwidth savings.
-If the fanout ****rate is too low, we could incur in drastically slower transaction propagation times, if it is too big, the bandwidth saving would be too small (maybe even not worth the additional code complexity of implementing Erlay).
-Furthermore, what kind of nodes are selected also matter: in Bitcoin Core, inbound connections are not trusted 1️⃣, doing fanout only via inbounds could lead to the transaction propagation being controlled by adversarial peers.
+This is a tradeoff between bandwidth efficiency and transaction propagation latency: the bigger the fanout, ****the more initial fast coverage of the network, but the less bandwidth savings.
+If the fanout ****rate is too low, we could incur drastically slower transaction propagation times, if it is too big, the bandwidth saving would be too small (maybe even not worth the additional code complexity of implementing Erlay).
+Furthermore, what kind of nodes are selected also matters: in Bitcoin Core, inbound connections are not trusted 1️⃣, and doing fanout only via inbounds could lead to the transaction propagation being controlled by adversarial peers.
 On top of that, most nodes do not even accept incoming connections due to their hosting settings.
 However, completely ignoring inbound connections for fanout would also be a mistake.

 This raises the question: How many peers do we fanout to, and how are they picked?

-Our current approach is to pick a mix of both inbounds and outbound peers, as long as they are available (i.e. an unreachable peers would only pick outbounds).
+Our current approach is to pick a mix of both inbounds and outbound peers, as long as they are available (i.e. an unreachable node would only pick outbounds).
 The current version of the PR uses 1 outbound and 10% of inbounds, based on Gleb’s simulations.

 <aside> <img src="/icons/barricade_yellow.svg" alt="/icons/barricade_yellow.svg" width="40px" />